Gaston Flosse: Life and career

 On 21 June 2006 Flosse was convicted of corruption and given a three-month suspended sentence.
 The court found that he had abused his political office in connection with a hotel purchase.
 He continued to be a member of the territorial assembly and French Senate.

 Flosse's party came third in the February 2008 legislative assembly elections, but with the support of Oscar Temaru and his UPLD (Union for Democracy) party, which came second, Flosse became President of French Polynesia again on 23 February 2008.
 He was replaced by Gaston Tong Sang after losing a vote of confidence on 15 April 2008, however.

 Flosse was re-elected to the French Senate in the September 2008 Senate election.

 In January 2022 Flosse declared his support for independence for French Polynesia, saying that autonomy within France had worked as long as Jacques Chirac was French president and had since been eroded.

+In July 2024 he stepped down as president of the ʻĀmuitahiraʻa o te Nūnaʻa Māʻohi party.